abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 - **variables and functions** within each execution context are created before they are executed.
   ![hoisting](./img/hoisting-1.png)

+  > Variable are **partially hoisted** (only the declaration is hoisted, not the initialization), while functions are **fully hoisted** (both declaration and initialization).

   - `var` hoisting: usually bad, as **with `var`, you can access declaration, but not the value**

     ```js
     console.log(name); // undefined
     var name = 'John';
     ```

+    - `Var` variables are given a memory allocation and initialized a value of `undefined` until they are set to a value in line.
+So if a var variable is used in the code before it is initialized, then it will return `undefined`.

   - `function` hoisting: actually pretty useful --> **must be a function declaration**